 The EPMA shall make the determination that a CPS complies with this policy for a given level of assurance.
+The compliance analysis shall be performed by an independent party.
 The CMA must have and meet all requirements of an approved CPS prior to commencing operations.